The Best (Ariana Grande album)

 The Best is the first greatest hits album by American singer Ariana Grande, released exclusively in Japan.
 It features songs from her first three studio albums: Yours Truly (2013), My Everything (2014) and Dangerous Woman (2016), as well as her duet with John Legend, "Beauty and the Beast" for the Beauty and the Beast: Original Motion Picture Soundtrack (2017) and "Faith" with Stevie Wonder for the Sing: Original Motion Picture Soundtrack (2016).
 It was released, digitally and physically, only in Japan on September 27, 2017, by Universal Music Japan.

 In Japan, the album sold 24,764 copies in its opening week, where it peaked at number two on the Oricon Albums Chart.
 It ranked at numbers 68 and 73 on the Oricon year-end listings for 2017 and 2018, respectively.

 Release and artwork

 The Best was released on September 27, 2017, by Universal Music Japan, in four different formats.
 The standard edition (which was also released digitally) features eighteen tracks.
 The deluxe edition features the eighteen tracks CD and a bonus DVD including four music videos while the Blu-ray version of the album contains ten music videos.
-Each physical version comes with a store exclusive gift.
-Albums bought at HMV stores include an A4 Clear file, albums bought at Tower Records stores include a can badge, albums bought at Tsutaya Records includes a post card, and albums bought at Universal Music Store include a B2 notification poster.